An integral second fundamental theorem of invariant theory for partition algebras: The -bimodule

 is a set-partition of the set $\{1, \dots, 8, 1', \dots, 8' \}$ with five blocks.

 We can depict each set-partition by a \emph{partition diagram}, consisting of $r$ northern nodes indexed by $1,2, \ldots ,r$ and $r$ southern nodes indexed by $1', 2', \ldots , r'$, with edges between nodes, such that the nodes in the connected components give the blocks of the set-partition.
-In general there are many partition diagrams depicting a given set-partition, the choice of which does not matter.
+In general there are many partition diagrams depicting a given set-partition, which we identify as equivalent.

 We define the product $x \cdot y$ of two diagrams $x$ and $y$ by stacking $x$ above $y$, where we identify the southern nodes of $x$ with the northern nodes of $y$; these identified nodes then become the middle nodes.
-If there are $m$ connected middle components, then the product $xy$ is set equal to $\delta^m$ times the diagram obtained by removing the middle components (including middle vertices).
+If there are $m$ connected middle components, then the product $xy$ is set equal to $\delta^m$ times the diagram obtained by deleting the middle components (including middle vertices).
 An example is given in Figure \ref{fig:partmult}.

 Extending the product linearly defines a multiplication on $\Ptn_r(\delta)$, making it an associative algebra.
 Note that $\Bbbk \Sym_r \subset \Ptn_r(\delta)$ is the subalgebra spanned by the \emph{permutation diagrams}, the diagrams depicting set-partitions with $r$ blocks, each of which contains exactly one element of $\{1, \dots, r\}$ and one of $\{1', \dots, r'\}$.